shreyanjoshi/Self-Custody-Guide/Self-Custody_SingleSig.md

-# Step-by-step Guide to using a Hot Wallet, with common risks and mistakes:
+# Step-by-step guide to using a Hot Wallet, with common risks and mistakes:

 ## Choose a Standard Wallet App and Create a New Wallet.
     To begin Self-Custody of your Bitcoin, you need to choose a Standard Bitcoin Wallet.
 These are wallets which are open-